 While there were appropriate cautions against removing foods without professional advice due to the potential for malnutrition, many research studies have demonstrated that food can be a potential trigger for eczema.

 2. GUT HEALTH IS IMPAIRED IN PEOPLE WITH ECZEMA

 So what is this ‘gut health’ that many people are talking about?

 Many people relate ‘gut health’ with having symptoms in the gut – e.g. reflux, constipation, and bloating.
-While impaired gut health can lead to some of these symptoms, it is not always the case.
-This isn’t the whole picture.
+While impaired gut health may be associated with these conditions, it is also implicated in eczema too, even without these gastrointestinal symptoms.

-Our gastrointestinal tract contains many trillions of microorganisms that have a significant role in our immune system.
-These microorganisms are involved in many different functions in our body and are vital to health.
+Our gastrointestinal tract contains many trillions of micro-organisms that play a significant role in our immune system.
+These micro-organisms are involved in many different functions in our body and are vital to health.

 Children with eczema have a different gut microbiota profile than those without eczema.
 Improving gut health may improve eczema – it is certainly been our personal experience and those of many others.

 Some probiotic research shows an improvement with eczema, however this is not consistent across the board.
 A recent Cochrane Systematic Review pooled all of the research on probiotics and eczema and found that there was no overall improvement in taking probiotics alone for eczema .

 While this conclusion may be disappointing, it isn’t the full picture.
 As eczema is a complex condition of genetics, gut health and environmental triggers etc., it is unsurprising that it requires more than just a probiotic.